CustomX: Unified Character, Action, and Scene Customization in Video World Models: More Visualizations

-\textbf{Scene Customization.} Our model supports flexible scene customization.
+Our model supports flexible scene customization.
 Using state-of-the-art 3DGS scene generators, users can create diverse environments and control any character to explore these worlds.
-In this work, most 3DGS scenes are sourced from World Labs Marble~\cite{worldlabs}.
-Figure~\ref{fig:scene_customization} shows examples of characters navigating a variety of generated worlds.
+In this work, most 3DGS scenes are sourced from World Labs Marble~\cite{worldlabs}. \cref{fig:scene_customization} shows examples of characters navigating a variety of generated worlds.
+The proposed model also exhibits compatibility to real-world environments. \cref{fig:real_world_scene} demonstrates visualization built upon a publicly available reconstructed real-world 3DGS scene.